 A later study did just that — researchers gave oral curcumin 30 patients with psoriasis, and another 30 received a placebo.
 Results showed that the curcumin cut levels of inflammation in the blood by half, and improved symptoms.

 “Curcumin can counteract the pro-inflammatory state,” researchers wrote, “which is believed to participate in many age-related diseases.”

 It makes sense that topical application of turmeric may also help delay the appearance of aging on the skin.

-In one study, researchers applied a cream with both turmeric and niacinamide in it (niacinamide is a form of vitamin B used in many facial creams), or a cream with just niacinamide, to groups of women aged 40 to 60.
+In one study, researchers applied a cream containing both turmeric and niacinamide, a form of vitamin B used in many facial creams, or a cream with just niacinamide to groups of women aged 40 to 60.
 They found that after eight weeks, those using the cream with both the turmeric and the niacinamide experienced a 15 percent improvement in fine lines and wrinkles over those using the cream with the niacinamide alone.

 In a second study, women aged 25 to 55 were able to reduce the appearance of age spots by an average of 15 percent after eight weeks of using a cream with turmeric twice daily.

 Both of these studies were supported by a company marketing the creams, so we have to consider that when looking at the results.
 As we wait for more research to be completed, though, it makes perfect sense that turmeric in a skin cream would have anti-aging properties.